olizilla/oli.zilla.org.uk/src/content/posts/2026-05-21-digital-interop-in-the-nhs/index.md

 <figcaption>

 I’m going to talk about digital interop in the NHS, starting with my motivation:
-- the bad things that happen when it fails
+- The bad things that happen when interop fails.
-- The realities of what is holding up progress
+- The realities of what is holding up progress.
 - Some ideas from academia on patterns of nation scale digital transformation.
 - And then look at work that is happening here and in Catalonia.